 - 1/4 Cup Fresh Basil chopped

 - Prep.
 Preheat an oven to 450 F and line a baking sheet with parchment paper.

 - Chicken.
 Slice chicken breasts (2) in half lengthwise.
 Place 1 at a time in a large resealable bag (or between 2 sheets of saran wrap) on a level surface.
 Use the smooth side of a meat mallet to pound chicken until each breast is 1/2" thick.
 Sprinkle with salt (1 teaspoon) and pepper (1/2 teaspoon).

 - Breading.
 Place crushed pork rinds (1 cup) in a large shallow bowl, and combine with 1/2 cup parmesan.
 In a second large shallow bowl, beat eggs (2).
 Dip each breast into the eggs, then the pork rinds/parmesan.
 Press the breading into the surface so it adheres.
 Place chicken on the prepared baking sheet.

 - Cover the chicken with even amounts of spaghetti sauce (1 cup), shredded mozzarella (1/4 cup), and shredded provolone cheese (1/2 cup).
 Finish with the remaining 1/4 cup of parmesan cheese.

 - Bake in the preheated oven for 25 minutes -- you'll know they're done once the chicken's internal temp reaches 165 F. Sprinkle with fresh basil, and enjoy!

 Fans Also Made These Low Carb Recipes:

-- Pork rinds.
-Not a fan of pork rinds?
-You can fry chicken using my low carb popcorn chicken breading.
+- Not a fan of pork rinds?
+You can fry chicken using my low carb chicken nuggets breading.
 NOTE: this breading must be fried in oil, as it won't "puff" up in the oven.

 - Nutritional information is based on 1 chicken breast if you divide the ingredient over 4 breasts: